nikilteja215/handson-8-spark-sql-and-dataframes-nikilteja15/README.md

 - **Group by AgeGroup**: Calculate average likes and retweets for each age group.
 - **Rank Groups**: Sort the results to highlight the most engaged age group.

+**Process:**
+  - Join posts and users data
+  - Group by `AgeGroup`
+  - Calculate average likes and retweets

 **Expected Outcome:**
 A summary of user engagement behavior categorized by age group.